zkamvar/statistical-experimental-design/episodes/04-statistical-data-analysis.md

 ## Statistical significance testing
 The Generation 100 studied aims to determine whether high-intensity exercise in elderly adults affects lifespan and healthspan.
-To test whether exercise affects heart rate in elderly adults,

 ~~~